ktusznio/ruby-style-guide/README.md

   and is always faster than `String#+`, which creates a bunch of new string objects.

     ```Ruby
-    # good and also fast
+    # Good and also fast.
     html = ''
     html << '<h1>Page title</h1>'